venkat-ranganathan/projects/about.md

 # Hello 🤖

-I'm an electrical engineering major at Binghamton University graduating in May, 2024.
+## I'm an electrical engineering major at Binghamton University graduating in May, 2024.

-I enjoy hiking, camping, and going on road trips with my dog.

-## About me:

-I'm an electrical engineering major at Binghamton University.

-I enjoy hiking, camping, and going on road trips with my dog.
+## I enjoy hiking, camping, and going on road trips with my dog.